sammyj11/Knowledgebase-SV_modified/notes/virtual_functions.md

 that the destructor of derived class is also called, upon object destruction.

 `virtual ~Base() {}`

+### How can C++ achieve dynamic binding yet also static typing?

+When you have a pointer to an object, the object may actually be of a class that is derived from the class of the pointer (e.g., a Vehicle* that is actually pointing to a Car object; this is called “polymorphism”).
+Thus there are two types: the (static) type of the pointer (Vehicle, in this case), and the (dynamic) type of the pointed-to object (Car, in this case).

+Static typing means that the legality of a member function invocation is checked at the earliest possible moment: by the compiler at compile time.
+The compiler uses the static type of the pointer to determine whether the member function invocation is legal.
+If the type of the pointer can handle the member function, certainly the pointed-to object can handle it as well.
+E.g., if Vehicle has a certain member function, certainly Car also has that member function since Car is a kind-of Vehicle.

+Dynamic binding means that the address of the code in a member function invocation is determined at the last possible moment: based on the dynamic type of the object at run time.
+It is called “dynamic binding” because the binding to the code that actually gets called is accomplished dynamically (at run time).
+Dynamic binding is a result of virtual functions.

 ### Virtual Table (vTable) - Supports Dynamic Dispatch